shopware/docs/resources/guidelines/documentation-guidelines/07-embedding-external-repositories.md

 #### Static assets

-When you also want to share static assets from your repo such as .pdf or .zip files (excluding statically linked images in articles), make sure to copy them in the `buildEnd` hook.
+When you also want to share static assets from your repository such as .pdf or .zip files (excluding statically linked images in articles), make sure to copy them in the `buildEnd` hook.

 ```js
 export default {